Table of Contents

 In this article, we noted down a number of things that you should consider when it comes to choosing the better workout.
 Read on!

 What is an Under-Desk Elliptical?

-An under-desk elliptical is a fitness machine that a person can pedal on while seated.
+An under-desk elliptical or under desk bike is an exercise machine that a person can pedal on while seated.
 Unlike a traditional elliptical fitness machine, an under-desk elliptical is smaller in size and more portable.
 This fitness equipment can be used at home or in the office as it doesn’t take up much space and can be operated while doing various tasks.

 “Is using an elliptical trainer equally good as walking?” is a question that gets asked a lot.
 There is no true yes or no answer to this as the benefits reaped from walking or using the elliptical can vary between a person and their fitness objectives.
-There are matters that one should consider when choosing which low-impact workout to do: walking or the under-desk elliptical.
+There are matters that one should consider when choosing which low-impact workout to do: walking or the desk elliptical machine.

 Which Burns More Calories?

-Walking and the under-desk elliptical are low-impact cardio workouts that can help with weight loss.
+Walking and the under desk elliptical machine are low-impact cardio workouts that can help with weight loss.
 The question now is, how many calories can one burn between each form of workout?

 There are many factors that come into play when it comes to burning calories.
 These include the person’s weight, body composition, age, metabolic rate, and intensity of the activity.
 An individual who weighs 150 pounds can net about 145 calories burned if they walk at 3.5 miles per hour at a brisk pace.

 On the other hand, the same person using an under-desk elliptical may not get their heart rate up by a lot.
 This can result in not having a significant amount of calories burned.